MurDuarte/MurDuarte/README.md

-### Hi!!
+### Hi, everyone!
 I`m Murilo Duarte and I have been Data Scienc and Analytics. 👋

 - 🔭 I’m currently working with data at a financial institution.
 - 🌱 I’m currently learning Data Science and R.